Scottish Romani and Traveller groups: Origins

 Highland Travellers share a similar heritage, although are distinct from, the Irish Travellers.
 As with their Irish counterparts, there are several theories regarding the origin of Scottish Highland Travellers; some that have been claimed at different times are that they are descended from the Picts, originated as excommunicated clergy, were families fleeing the Highland potato famine, or represent a population displaced by the Norman Invasion or prior socio-political disruptions.

 As an indigenous group, Highland Travellers have played an essential role in the preservation of traditional Gaelic culture.
 It is estimated that as few as 2,000 Highland Travellers continue to lead their traditional lifestyle on the roads.

 Adam Smith, the economist and philosopher, was reportedly kidnapped by Highland Travellers at a young age before quickly being freed.

 Language

-Scottish Highland Travellers spoke a Gaelic-based jargon called Beurla Reagaird.
+Scottish Highland Travellers spoke a Gaelic-based language called Beurla Reagaird.
 It is related to the Irish Traveller language Shelta.
 A lexicon can be found at the back of Timothy Neat's The Summer Walkers.
 It is unrelated to Beurlagair na Saor, the jargon spoken by Irish masons.

 Scottish Lowland Travellers (Nawkens)

-Scottish Lowland Travellers, historically called Nawkens, also known as Nackens, Nagins, Nakins, Naggens and Nakens among other variants, are the most common, widespread and most well attested nomadic ethnic group in Scotland.
-Like Irish Travellers, the primary endonym of Nawkens today is Travellers hence the term Scottish Lowland Travellers to distinguish them from Irish Travellers and Scottish Highland Travellers.
+Scottish Lowland Travellers, historically called Nawkens, also known as Nackens, Nagins, Nakins, Naggens and Nakens among other variants, are the most common, widespread and most well attested nomadic ethnic group in the Lowlands of Scotland.